This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 The sixth smallest micro-country in Europe is the only one I haven’t visited yet, I was, in fact, supposed to be there next week, but sadly plans fell through.

-Primarily known as a winter destination, due to the alpine mountains and ideal Skiing conditions (it boasts the highest altitude capital in Europe), it makes for a beautiful year-round destination due to the impressive mountains, popular boutique stores (and often duty-free shopping), and its mix of health cuisine and thermal spas.
+Primarily known as a European winter destination due to the alpine mountains and ideal Skiing conditions (it boasts the highest altitude capital in Europe), it makes for a beautiful year-round destination due to the impressive mountains, popular boutique stores (and often duty-free shopping), and its mix of health cuisine and thermal spas.

-Like many of the micro countries in Europe, Liechtenstein isn’t part of the European Union, but it is part of the borderless free travel Schengen area making it an easy side-trip by train and bus from Zurich, covered by the Schengen Visa.
-It’s actually so easy to visit Liechtenstein, bordered by Switzerland and Austria that I ended up there entirely by accident.
+Like many of the micro countries in Europe, Liechtenstein isn’t part of the European Union, but it is part of the borderless free travel Schengen area, making it an easy side-trip by train and bus from Zurich, covered by the Schengen Visa.
+It’s actually so easy to visit Liechtenstein, bordered by Switzerland and Austria, that I ended up there entirely by accident.

-Following a city-break to Zurich, I hopped on a train to see some of the country’s famous nature, and when the train stopped at a station advertising a bus to another country, I knew I had to hop off and make a day-trip of this principality!
+Following a city break to Zurich, I hopped on a train to see some of the country’s famous nature, and when the train stopped at a station advertising a bus to another country, I knew I had to hop off and make a day trip of this principality!

-The bus quickly whisks you to the capital, Vaduz, located along the Rhine River, where mountains and greenery surround the bicycle-friendly streets, underneath the watchful eye of the royal-residence, Vaduz Castle, dating back to the 12th century.
+The bus quickly whisks you to the capital, Vaduz, located along the Rhine River, where mountains and greenery surround the bicycle-friendly streets, underneath the watchful eye of the royal residence, Vaduz Castle, dating back to the 12th century.
 The modern art museum in the city is also well worth a visit.

-The 75km hike along the relatively new Liechtenstein Trail will show you all the highlights of the nation in the summer months, though by winter, its main draw is the Skiing.
-The network of hiking and cycling trails are well marked, and that fresh mountain air is the perfect contrast to a city-break in Zurich.
+The 75km hike along the relatively new Liechtenstein Trail will show you all the highlights of the nation in the summer months, though by winter, its main draw is Skiing.
+The network of hiking and cycling trails are well marked, and that fresh mountain air is the perfect contrast to a city break in Zurich.

 Fancy a unique passport stamp to take away with you?
 One can be purchased at the tourism information centre.